 Breakthrough has been a community involvement initiative of San Francisco Day School since 1993, when a steering committee comprised of parents, administrators, and trustees explored options for broadening the school's impact.
 SF Day Summerbridge launched that year under Founding Director Al Gonzales and then Head of School Jim Telander.
 The school has preserved and deepened its commitment in the two decades since; Sally Rosenblatt and Barbara Scavullo, founding families at SF Day and two of the steering committee members, remain involved today.

 Breakthrough is closely aligned with the SF Day's mission and values.
 The SF Day community supports the program in a number of ways, providing intellectual capital, financial contributions, and in-kind support.
 Roughly two dozen eighth graders also volunteer each year as tutors in Breakthrough’s after-school program – a unique and very meaningful service learning opportunity; some even return after graduation to volunteer in Breakthrough’s school-year and summer programs.

 SF Day eighth graders are eligible to tutor in Breakthrough's after-school program in spring 2019, working directly with one or more of our hard-working fifth and sixth-grade students.

-The commitment is one afternoon per week, either Monday or Wednesday, from 3:30-4:40 p.m., from the week of February 4 through the week of April 29.
-All tutors must commit for the entire semester, including a training session the evening of January 30, a one-on-one mid-semester check-in, and weekly follow-up work.
+The commitment is one afternoon per week, either Monday or Wednesday, from 3:30-4:40 p.m., from the week of February 11 through the week of April 29.
+All tutors must commit for the entire semester, including a training session on February 6, a one-on-one mid-semester check-in, and weekly follow-up work.